Peel the potatoes and rinse them under cold water.

 Cook the potatoes for 20 minutes at a low heat (they may break apart, that is okay).

-While the potatoes are cooking, beat the eggs in a large bowl and season with some salt and pepper.
+While the potatoes are cooking, beat the eggs in a large bowl and season with some salt.

 Slice the onion as thin as possible (julienne style) and fry over a low heat in a separate heavy pan (I like stainless steel) for about 10-20 minutes until they begin to caramelize (stir often).